If you're coming from San Jose and looking for the quickest way to the beach, you're headed in the right direction.

 We love the beaches on both sides of Costa Rica, and because San Jose connects just about every bus route in the country, you'll be able to explore both the Pacific and the Caribbean side pretty easily.
 Some of the destinations are quite the drive and would require staying overnight somewhere ... but if you're looking for the best day trip out to the sandy beaches, check out Isla Tortuga.

 All About Isla Tortuga

-Technically speaking, there are actually closer coastlines to San Jose if you the fastest way to the beach, but everyone says it's worth it go just a bit further to find this little island escape.
+Technically speaking, there are actually closer coastlines to San Jose if you want the fastest way to the beach, but everyone says it's worth it to go just a bit further for this little island escape.

 So first off, it's important to know that you have to join a boat tour to come explore Isla Tortuga.
 The ride takes a little under an hour by boat, so that's your only avenue of getting there.
 Just know this isn't one of those backpacker-DIY-off the beaten road, hidden gem kind of trips.
-It's a bit touristic, but there's so many reviews that the white sandy beaches are beautiful, and it makes for a totally fun day.
+It's a bit touristic, but it's beautiful!
+And it makes for a totally fun day.
 If you're looking for a fun little Saturday thing while you're in San Jose, I vote go for it.

 This area is a protected nature reserve, so there's not an option to stay overnight.
 But it is a popular day trip, with daily boat tours in the high season and plenty of infrastructure to support groups coming out to see the island.

 It's a really easy day trip from San Jose, but you can also reach it from other major hot spots around the north and Pacific sides of Costa Rica like Jaco and Guanacaste.
 From San Jose it's going to be a fully packed day though (around 14-15 hours), but it's nice that a tour guide takes care of it all for you.

 Many tours will have you out and enjoying the island for about 5ish hours, and what you do during that time is up to you.